Griffith College Dublin: Facilities and services

-The college facilities include a library, common room, computer laboratories (248 workstations across 10 labs), CAD lab, photography lab, fitness room, sound studios, shop and bar & restaurant.
-The college also offers students a career advice service there is also a professional counsellor off campus providing an advice and counselling for personal and non-academic issues.
+The college facilities include a library, common room, computer laboratories, CAD lab, photography lab, fitness room, sound studios, shop, and restaurant.
+The college also offers students a career advice service.
+There is also counselling for personal and non-academic issues.

-The college library provides research and study facilities to students (and to college alumni), the library holds a range of set course texts and background reading material for all college programmes.
+The college library provides research and study facilities to students (and to college alumni), it holds a range of set course texts and background reading material for all college programmes.